bradford-hamilton/Ruby-On-Quails/guides/source/active_record_migrations.md

 end
 ```

-To add initial data after a database is created, Rails has a built-in
+To add initial data after a database is created, Quails has a built-in
 'seeds' feature that makes the process quick and easy.
 This is especially
 useful when reloading the database frequently in development and test environments.
 It's easy to get started with this feature: just fill up `db/seeds.rb` with some
-Ruby code, and run `rails db:seed`:
+Ruby code, and run `quails db:seed`:

 ```ruby
 5.times do |i|